GustavoFernandesTE/docs/economics_calendar/index.md

 ## By date

-List all calendar events filtering by date
+List all calendar events by date

 [/calendar/country/All/{yyyy-mm-dd}/{yyyy-mm-dd}](https://api.tradingeconomics.com/calendar/country/All/2016-12-02/2016-12-03?c=guest:guest&f=json)